Webnode: Website Builder Review 2022

 Configuration and Usability

-Registering with Webnode only requires a few clicks, the input of an e-mail address, and the selection of a domain name.
+Registering with Webnode only takes a few clicks, inputting an email address, and selecting a domain name.
 After this, you'll be asked whether you want to create a website or an online store.
-Of course, the differences between the two have become blurred over recent years, and you are able to integrate a store into your website later should the need arise.
+Of course, the differences between the two have become blurred recently, and you can later add a store to your website should the need arise.

 Website or online store?
 Don't worry, you can add a store to your site later on.

 After this, you're provided with a selection of templates, grouped into categories like "Business", "Portfolio", or "Restaurants & Food".
-Once you've selected an appropriate one, you'll be directed to Webnode's editor and greeted with a brief tutorial video.
+Once you've made your choice, you'll be directed to Webnode's editor and greeted with a brief tutorial video.

-Even without the tutorial, you should feel immediately at home: This is because Webnode only emphasizes the most important or critical features, with a sleek interface being the happy result.
-Apart from a few items in the menu above, which allow you to edit your products, pages, and general settings, you'll complete all other tasks with elements directly in the main window, which also doubles as a sort of live site preview.
-There, you can manipulate all elements, checking precisely how they will appear on your website.
+Even without the tutorial, you should feel immediately at home: Since Webnode only emphasizes the most important features, its interface is streamlined.
+Apart from a few items in the menu above for editing products, pages, and general settings, everything else involving elements is done directly in the main window, which also provides a live site preview.
+Through this, you can see what your site will look like.

 In Webnode's editor, you can modify content directly in the live preview.